* Coaster Enthusiasts of Canada *

 HARD TIMES

-Although some of the early parks withered from competition, the trends discussed above continued up to & after the turn of the 19th/20th century.
-Many parks expanded or new ones opened through that time and into the 1920s.
+Although some of the early parks withered from competition, the trends discussed above continued up to and after the turn of the 19th/20th century.
+Many parks expanded or new ones opened throughout that time and into the 1920s.
 However, by that decade, the average Canadian was better able to afford an automobile and this meant those parks requiring access exclusively, or mostly by rail or boat, found business falling off, while those easily accessed by car saw sustained or increased patronage.

 Nevertheless, even those parks had a tough time during the Depression of the 1930s, with many being sold off, falling into disuse, or reverting to nature parks and gardens.
-Many private ones were surrendered to local governments when their lease or other agreements lapsed and they were not renewed by their cash-strapped lessees.
-(Compared to most other countries where the park owners are known, a disproportional number of Canadian parks were, and are, government owned.)
-Today, many former Canadian amusement parks still have their names living on as nature parks, though the rides and attractions are long gone.
-Examples of past parks that were government owned for at least some portion of their existence are Borden Park, Bowness Park, Pither's Point Park, Salter's Grove, and Sunnyside Beach Park.
+Some private ones were surrendered to local governments when their lease or other agreements lapsed and were not renewed by their cash-strapped lessees.
+(Compared to most other countries where the park owners are private or corporate, a disproportional number of Canadian parks were, and are, government owned.)

 Those that did manage to survive into the days of World War II found their parks had deteriorated from lack of maintenance.
 Even though some business was to be had through entertaining Canadian and foreign military service personnel, some found it was not enough to cover the repair costs.
 Also, materials became harder to come by due to war shortages, so despite an increase in gate numbers, many closed in the 1940s.